 Laura Kazmierczak, M.Ed., RBT

 Laura joined the H.O.P.E. team in February of 2021.
 She comes to HOPE with a variety of experience in the early childhood field working in daycare, Early Intervention, pre-school settings, and autism clinics.
-Laura graduated from the University of New Hampshire in 2015 where she studied Human Development and Family Studies with a focus in Child Advocacy and Family Policy and later achieved her Master’s in Early Childhood with a focus in Special Education and Assistive Technology in 2017.
+Laura graduated from the University of New Hampshire in 2015 where she studied Human Development and Family Studies with a focus in Child Advocacy and Family Policy and later achieved her Master’s degree in Early Childhood Education with a focus in Special Education and Assistive Technology in 2017.
 While her studies were broad, she knew she wanted her work and career to be both person-centered and intentional.

 Chief Information Officer